 A mobile business is a business that performs a service in more than one of the participating communities and is mobile, which means they provide services or do business by moving from client to client and the business does not have a storefront or location other than in their home or principal municipality.
 The principal municipality is the community in which the business has its location, shop, office or home base.
 A mobile business includes contractors of all types such as trades people, landscaping services, janitorial services, pest control, etc. It also includes other types of mobile service providers such as massage therapists, mechanics, photographers, hairdressers, etc. A mobile business does not include businesses selling goods or services from a fixed or semi-fixed location such as fruit stand/truck, mobile stores, flea markets, horse drawn carriage rides, carnivals, concession stand or trade shows.

-All mobile businesses are eligible for an Inter-Community Mobile Business Licence, except certain types of businesses such as escort agencies, body rub services and vehicles for hire such as taxis, limousines and buses.
-These business types require a separate business licence for each municpality in which they operate.
+All mobile businesses are eligible for an Inter-Community Mobile Business Licence, except certain types of businesses such as escort agencies, body rub services and passenger directed vehicles for hire such as taxis, limousines and buses.
+These business types require a separate business licence for each municipality in which they operate.

 - City of Armstrong